cabins/.emacs.d/README.md

 ## Testing

-This project is tested on macOS(10.14.6) and Fedora Linux(version 31), it should run on other platform, please note that.
+This project is tested on macOS(10.14.6) and Fedora Linux(version 31), it should run on other platforms, please note that.

 ## About bugs